 Enormous expenses of fraudulent practices result in Medicare costs escalation.
 These scams also increase the risks of harming patients who undergo a range of unnecessary procedures.

-- Medicare invests roughly $700 billion in its services.
+- Medicare spends almost $700 billion on its services

-- Medicare lost $2 billion to a single fraud.
+- Due to a single fraud, Medicare lost $2 billion

-- The US healthcare expenditures are estimated to reach 6.2 trillion by 2028.
+- In 2028, the US healthcare expenditures are projected to reach 6.2 trillion

 Medicare Fraud Stats